BrickMMO/parts-about/v1/parts-v1-process.markdown

 1. **Design**

     Using [Figma](https://www.figma.com/) (or your design tool of choice) mock up the application.
-The application should include three pages:
+The application should include the five pages (the four described above and one more display a minifigure).

     1. **Home Page**

-        A list of colours in a well presented format.
-Each colour could include the colour name, the RGB value, and/or a sample.
-Each colour should link to a profile page.
+        A list of all themes including theme name, a sample set image from this theme, and any other additional fields.
+This page content should somewhat mimic [https://rebrickable.com/sets/](https://rebrickable.com/sets/).

-    2. **Profile Page**
+    2. **Theme Page**

-        A page with all the details about a single colour.
-This could include the colour name, the RGB value, a sample of the colour, a sample Brick image, alternative names, and links to alternative sources (like [BrickLink](https://bricklink.com/), [BrickOwl](https://bricklink.com/), etc...).
+        A theme profile including theme name, an image, and any other additional fields.
+Follwed by a list of all sets within the theme including set name, image, and any other additional fields.
+This page content should somewhat mimic [https://rebrickable.com/sets/star-wars/](https://rebrickable.com/sets/star-wars/).

-    3. **Conversion Page**
+    3. **Set Page**

-        A page that allows the visitor to enter a colour (name, RGB, or CMYK), and the form will display the closet colour(s) to the provided colour.
-The results should be displayed in a nice visual format.
+        A set profile including set name, an image, and any other additional fields.
+Follwed by a list of all parts within the set including part name, image, ID, and any other additional fields along with all minifigures within the set.
+This page content should somewhat mimic [https://rebrickable.com/sets/75359-1/332nd-ahsokas-clone-trooper-battle-pack/](https://rebrickable.com/sets/75359-1/332nd-ahsokas-clone-trooper-battle-pack/).

+    4. **Parts Page**

+        A part profile including part name, an image, ID, and any other additional fields.
+Follwed by a list of sets the part is included in and a list of colours the part is aviaable in.
+This page content should somewhat mimic [https://rebrickable.com/parts/79389/bracket-1-x-1-1-x-2/](https://rebrickable.com/parts/79389/bracket-1-x-1-1-x-2/).

+    5. **Minifigure Page**

+        A minifigure profile including minifigure name, an image, ID, and any other additional fields.
+Follwed by a list of sets the minifigure is included in and a list of parts the minifigure is made of.
+This page content should somewhat mimic [https://rebrickable.com/minifigs/fig-002476/archer-black-falcon-black-legs-black-hips-pointed-shield-chin-guard/](https://rebrickable.com/minifigs/fig-002476/archer-black-falcon-black-legs-black-hips-pointed-shield-chin-guard/).

     The design style should mimic that of the [Passive Aggressive Password Machine](https://trypap.com/):

     - Nice large fonts
     - Simple layout
     - Well spaced out
     - Simple forms

-    This project will use [Bootstrap](https://getbootstrap.com/).
-Review the Bootstrap website and avalable components and incorporate these into your design.
+    This project will use [W3.CSS](https://www.w3schools.com/w3css/).
+Review the W3.CSS website and avalable components and incorporate these into your design.

     When complete, present your design to your instructor before moving on to the next step.